rottweiler puppy love of rottweilers

 Making sure that your dog doesn't become infected with heartworms (they're transmitted by mosquitoes) is vital because this is a very dangerous condition, difficult to treat and often fatal.

-Prevention and a regular schedule of deworming is key to keeping your dog worm-free.
-If this is your first puppy, or he's very young, I recommend getting him dewormed regularly by your veterinarian at the same time as you get his puppy vaccinations taken care of.
+If this is your first puppy, or he’s very young, I recommend getting him dewormed regularly by your veterinarian at the same time as you get his puppy vaccinations taken care of.

-When it comes to heartworm, a monthly dose of heartworm preventative such as Heartgard icon (can be purchased with a prescription from your veterinarian) is essential year round.
+When it comes to heartworm, a monthly dose of heartworm preventative such as Heartgard (can be purchased with a prescription from your veterinarian) is essential year round.

 As an added bonus, these products also protects against the canine parasites roundworms and hookworms.